-What you are doing.

-We are canvassing homes in swing precincts to tell voters about our candidate, give them a piece of campaign literature and answer their questions.
+What you are doing We are canvassing homes in swing precincts to tell voters about our candidate, give them a piece of campaign literature and answer their questions.
 We also want to register their preferences in this very important race.
 When the canvass is finished, the campaign will be delivering more literature to undecided voters.

-How to do it.

-This kit contains everything you will need:

-The survey sheets - make sure you record the name, address and preference of the voters.
+How to do it This kit contains everything you will need: The survey sheets - make sure you record the name, address and preference of the voters.
 A "1" supports your candidate, a "2" is undecided and a "3" supports the opponent.
 The volunteer badge - wearing this badge will identify you as a campaign volunteer.
 The candidate-briefing sheet - this will tell you about the candidate and what they stand for.
 Campaign Brochures - give one of these to each voter.

-The Q Slip - When you get a question you cannot answer, do not fake it.
+The Question Slip - When you get a question you cannot answer, do not fake it.
 Just tell the voter that you are a volunteer, that you do not know the answer but that you will find out and get them the answer.
 Then fill out a "Q Slip" which will be processed at the campaign headquarters.
 The Report - When you have finished, please fill out the Canvass Report so that you are able to quickly tally the results of the canvass and gage your progress.

-What To Say

-Remember that you are a personal Representative of the candidate.
+What To Say Remember that you are a personal Representative of the candidate.
 The words you say and the impression you make will have a big effect on the voter's decision.
 Here is an outline of the canvassing message.
-You will need to go over it a few times to get it down in your own words.

-Identify yourself.

-"Good afternoon, my name is (your name), and I'm a volunteer for (candidate), who is running for Congress.
+You will need to practice first.
+Identify yourself: "Good afternoon, my name is (your name), and I'm a volunteer for (candidate), who is running for state assembly post.
 May I speak with you for just a moment?"
 Talk about the candidate.

-"I'm working for (candidate) because (candidate) is an honest candidate with a good record of helping people in your community.
-I think that (candidate) is one of the few candidates you can trust these days."

-Ask for question.

-"We are conducting a people to people campaign because (candidate) wants to make sure the people know where (candidate) stands on the issues.
+Deliver the message: "I'm working for (candidate) because (candidate) has a strong record of helping people in our community.
+The difference between my candidate and the others is clear.
+You can vote for my candidate, who stands for XXX, or you can vote for others who stand for YYY.
+What our community needs is a lot more XXX and a lot less YYY.
+Ask question: "We are conducting a people to people campaign because (candidate) wants to make sure the people know where (candidate) stands on the issues.
 Is there a particular issue you are concerned about?"

-Offer Brochure

-"Have you made up you mind about the election, (Mr./Ms. Voter)?"
+Offer Brochure and ask for support: "Can (candidate) count on your support, (Mr./Ms. Voter)?"
 (If yes, determine their preference and conclude the conversation appropriately.
 In no, continue.)
 "I would like to leave this brochure with you to tell you more about (candidate).
 Please consider voting for (candidate) on Election Day - (candidate) will be a great member of Congress.
 Thank you for your time."

-Special Guidelines

-You will find that almost everyone will be polite and willing to listen.
-If you contact an unfriendly person, do not argue - just terminate the conversation quickly.

-If you have questions or problems, call (coordinator) at (phone number).
+Special Guidelines You will find that almost everyone will be polite and willing to listen.
+If you contact an unfriendly person, do not argue - just terminate the conversation quickly with a thank you and move on.
+If you have questions or problems, please call (coordinator) at (xxx-xxxx).